Two Cranes Aikido: A Welcoming Seattle Community for Martial Arts and Personal Growth

 Two Cranes Aikido, established in 1995 in Seattle's Greenlake neighborhood, is a dynamic and inclusive martial arts dojo specializing in Aikido, a discipline emphasizing expansive movements, rolls, and spiritual balance.
 Serving a diverse community of over 150 children, teens, and adults, Two Cranes offers a safe and supportive environment where members develop trust, mutual support, and compassion.
 The dojo's culture fosters strong friendships and shared purpose through physical and emotional safety, enhancing the overall martial awareness of its practitioners.
 With high-quality instruction available seven days a week, Two Cranes Aikido encourages consistent training and personal commitment.
 Its location offers a vibrant learning space where members engage not only in martial arts practice but also in sharing life experiences respectfully and creatively.
 As a result, Two Cranes Aikido is more than just a dojo; it is a tightly-knit community promoting awareness, personal growth, and spiritual balance through the art of Aikido.

-Here's what people think of Two Cranes Aikido
+What people think of Two Cranes Aikido, based on reviews

 As of recent, Two Cranes Aikido holds a 5-star rating based on 8 reviews.